AntoniosFl/genre_classification/README.md

-# genre_classification
+# Genre Classification
-Exercise 14 of MLOps
+This is the exercise No.14 from MLOps